microsoft/qsharp-language/Approved/multidimensional-arrays.md

 - Adapt compiler to recognize new types, subscript expressions, copy-and-replace expressions, and new literal expressions.
 - Implement new data structures in QIR and simulation runtime to represent values of new type, and fundamental operations on new type (e.g.: `w/` expressions).
-- Design, review, and approve API design for extensions to Microsoft.Quantum.Arrays to support new feature.
+- Design, review, and approve API design for extensions to the `Microsoft.Quantum.Arrays namespace` to support the new feature.
 - Implement new library functions from previous step.
 - Document new multidimensional arrays in language specification and conceptual documentation.